altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 The images of a Gallica document are first loaded thanks to the IIIF protocol.
 The detection then occurs and annotated images are generated, as well as the CSV data.

 Users may play with the confidence score value and look for the impact on the detection process.
-A basic filter on very large detections is implemented.
+A basic filter on very large (and improbable) detections is implemented.

-Display the Jupyter notebook with nbviewer.
+Display the Jupyter notebook with [nbviewer](https://nbviewer.jupyter.org/github/altomator/Introduction_to_Deep_Learning-2-Face_Detection/blob/main/binder/faces-detection-with-dnn.ipynb).

 Launch the notebook with Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/altomator/Introduction_to_Deep_Learning-2-Face_Detection/HEAD?filepath=https%3A%2F%2Fgithub.com%2Faltomator%2FIntroduction_to_Deep_Learning-2-Face_Detection%2Fblob%2Fmain%2Fbinder%2Ffaces-detection-with-dnn.ipynb)